quasiblob/ComfyUI-EsesImageOffset/readme.md

 ComfyUI-EsesImageOffset/
 ├── init.py                     # Main module defining the custom node.
 ├── image_offset.py             # The Python file containing the node logic.
+├── LICENSE.txt                 # You should read this before using this node.
-└── README.md                   # This file.
+├── README.md                   # This file.
 └── docs/
 ```